4 Ways to Reduce Worker Misclassification Risk for Your Business

 4. Use an Outside Expert

 Staffing and consulting firms are often not equipped to handle the extensive investigation and provide the support independent contractor compliance requires.
-Companies like MBO Partners have an established methodology to evaluate and engage independent contractors.
-Partnering with an expert has the added benefit of additional help compliance tasks: ensuring contracts are fairly written and negotiated, that taxes are filed and paid, and that eligible expenses are properly submitted and deducted.
+Companies like MBO Partners have an established methodology and process to evaluate and classify independent workers so your risk is mitigated.

 The information provided in the MBO Blog does not constitute legal, tax or financial advice.
 It does not take into account your particular circumstances, objectives, legal and financial situation or needs.
 Before acting on any information in the MBO Blog you should consider the appropriateness of the information for your situation in consultation with a professional advisor of your choosing.